tibordp/ojdip-blog/content/blog/esp32-cube-timer/index.md

 date: "2020-11-24"
 ---

 I had an electronics kit when I was a kid and I learned to do all kinds of electromechanical circuits and even some simple circuits with transistors, but I never completed a substantial electronics project.
-I recently got inspired by [Ben Eater's most excellent 8-bit breadboard computer series on YouTube](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU) and decided that the time is ripe to get into hobby electronics a bit more seriously.
+I recently got inspired by [Ben Eater's most excellent 8-bit breadboard computer series on YouTube](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU) and decided that the time is ripe to get more into hobby electronics.
 After a bit of an Amazon shopping spree, I got myself the essentials, like a multimeter, a bench power supply, a soldering station, an large assortment of basic electronic components, some breadboards, perfboards and jumper wires and I put together this blinky "Hello, World!" to get back to speed with my neglected soldering skills and re-learn how bipolar transistors work.

 ![Astable multivibrator](./images/multivibrator.png)